Improving Undergraduate STEM Education: Computing in Undergraduate Education

 Description

-The National Science Foundation (NSF) is offering a grant opportunity titled "Improving Undergraduate STEM Education: Computing in Undergraduate Education" aimed at enhancing the teaching of computing to a diverse range of students.
-This initiative seeks proposals from various eligible applicants, including for-profit organizations, non-profit organizations, state and local governments, and institutions of higher education, with a focus on broadening participation among underrepresented groups in computing fields.
+The U.S. National Science Foundation (NSF) is offering a federal grant opportunity titled "Improving Undergraduate STEM Education: Computing in Undergraduate Education" aimed at enhancing the teaching of computing to a diverse range of students.
+This initiative seeks proposals from various eligible applicants, including for-profit organizations, non-profit entities, state and local governments, and institutions of higher education, with a focus on broadening participation among underrepresented groups in computing fields.
 The program has an estimated total funding of $7.5 million, with an award ceiling of $2 million and an expected six awards to be granted.
-Proposals must be submitted by April 29, 2025, and interested parties can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance.
+Interested applicants can find more information and submit proposals through the NSF's official channels, with the opportunity currently posted and set to be archived on June 7, 2025.
+For assistance, contact grantsgovsupport@nsf.gov.

 Point(s) of Contact